RotorHazard/rhfest-action/README.md

-# RHFest Actions
+# RHFest Action

-`rhfest-actions` is a reusable GitHub Action that validates `manifest.json` files for RotorHazard plugins.
+`rhfest-action` is a reusable GitHub Action that validates `manifest.json` files for RotorHazard plugins.
 It checks for missing fields, invalid formats, and unsupported values, and logs validation errors directly in GitHub Actions logs using **GitHub-friendly annotations**.

 ## 🛠️ Features